Johnny Murphy: Front-office boss of "Miracle Mets"

-As one of his first tasks, Murphy secured the services of manager Gil Hodges, under contract to the Washington Senators, by acquiring Hodges in a November 27, 1967, trade for pitcher Bill Denehy.
-Murphy's promotion to the GM role also coincided with the Mets' unveiling of some of the best young pitching talent of the era—including Tom Seaver, Nolan Ryan, Jerry Koosman, Tug McGraw, and others.
-With Hodges in command, the 1969 Miracle Mets stunned the baseball community by winning the NL East, sweeping Atlanta in the NLCS, then defeating a heavily favored Baltimore Orioles squad in five World Series games.
+Murphy's promotion to the GM role coincided with the Mets' unveiling of some of the best young pitching talent of the era—including Tom Seaver, Nolan Ryan, Jerry Koosman, Tug McGraw, and others.
+The 1968 club posted 73 victories, best in their seven-season history, and finished out of the NL basement for only the second time.

+Then, with Hodges in command—and with the contributions of Murphy acquisitions Tommie Agee, Donn Clendenon and Al Weis—the 1969 Miracle Mets stunned the baseball community by winning the National League East, sweeping Atlanta in the NLCS, then defeating a heavily favored Baltimore Orioles squad in five World Series games.
+The Sporting News named Murphy the 1969 winner of its Executive of the Year Award.

 Death

-However, not quite three months later, Murphy suffered a heart attack and died at age 61 early on January 14, 1970, in New York City.
+However, only 21/2 months after the World Series, on December 30, Murphy was hospitalized after he suffered a heart attack.
+He died at age 61 early on January 14, 1970, in New York's Roosevelt Hospital.
 He was succeeded by Bob Scheffing.
+Murphy was interred in Woodlawn Cemetery in The Bronx.

 His older brother Thomas was a federal prosecutor and judge.